Ed Sheeran tops Spotify most-streamed in 2014 chart

 However, Avicii’s “Wake Me Up” still holds the position for the single most frequently played track in Spotify history, with more than 300 million streams, the Stockholm-based service said.

-Spotify, which provides free on-demand music, or ad-free tunes for paying customers, has been in the spotlight in recent months after million-selling American singer Taylor Swift pulled her entire catalog from the service.
+Spotify, which provides free on-demand music, or ad-free tunes for paying customers, has been in the spotlight in recent months after million-selling American singer Taylor Swift pulled her entire catalogue from the service.